 Margot Miller grew up in Ohio, New York’s Westchester County and on Mackinac Island, Michigan.
 She served in the Peace Corps (TEFL Niger

 1972-74) and also has lived in Nice (France), British Columbia, and Maryland.
 She earned a Master of Arts in Counseling in 1977, another Master of Arts, in French language and Literature in 1996, and a Ph.
 D. in French literature in 2001.
 After working in several universities and colleges doing sabbatical replacements she turned to writing fiction and poetry, and more recently to painting.
 She teaches contemporary French women writers in translation for the Academy of Lifelong Learning in St. Michaels, MD and the International Academy of Learning (Continuing Education) at Chesapeake College.
-She is a fiction editor at The Delmarva Review and maintains OCCASIONAL ART, a painting studio and gallery in Easton, MD.
+She was the fiction editor at The Delmarva Review for six years ( 2008-2013) and maintains a painting studio in Easton, MD.

-In my fiction I try to tell a story with an economy of words that leaves the reader with a little twist.
-The (primarily) women I write about are rarely seen in literature except in the somewhat bleak novels of Jean Rhys or Anita Brookner; they are strong, intelligent and generous in many ways, yet torn and solitary in others.
-I don’t necessarily like all my characters and the twist for the reader is not always in favor of the character or even something of which, in the end, the character is aware.
-These are lives that are not always easy to identify with or understand but they are compelling and real.
+Miller’s fiction tells a story with an economy of words that leaves the reader with a little twist.
+The (primarily female) characters are rarely seen in literature except in the somewhat bleak novels of Jean Rhys or Anita Brookner; they are strong, intelligent and generous in many ways, yet torn and solitary in others.
+Her characters are not always completely likable and the twist for the reader is not always in favor of the character or even something of which, in the end, the character is aware.
+These are lives that are not necessarily easy to identify with or understand but they are compelling and real.

-For a look at what it means to be an editor, see the article by Paul Soderberg in The Feathered Flounder Summer 2012.
+For a look at Milelr’s experience as an editor, see the article by Paul Soderberg in The Feathered Flounder Summer 2012.